Jennifer974/my-projects/anomaly-detection/credit-card-fraud-detection/README.md

 #### 2.1.3 Modeling

-Logistic Regression and Random Forest are models (from scikit-learn) I used to predict fraudulent transactions.
+Logistic Regression, Random Forest and Gradient Boosting are models (from scikit-learn) I used to predict fraudulent transactions.

 I build this function to draw prediction later :
 ```